 - Always verify the latest exam rules and dates before registering.

-Choose the path that fits your goals, then commit.
+Choose YÖS if Turkey is your goal, then commit.
 With a clear plan and smart practice, you can earn a score that opens doors.

 Who should take YÖS or TR-YÖS?